vds2212/vds2212.github.io/README.md

 ## Plugins

-Vim plugin mechanism is very powerful and cover a number of needs that Vim doesn't cover that well.
+Vim plugin mechanism is very powerful and covers a number of needs that Vim doesn't cover that well.

-Here is an overview of the most popular plugin [plugins](plugins.md) with some additions that I found convincing.
+Here is an overview of the most popular [plugins](plugins.md) with some additions that I found convincing.

 <!-- vim: set tw=120 : -->